 For individuals who have GERD who receive esophageal bulking agents, the evidence includes case series.
 Relevant outcomes are symptoms, change in disease status, QOL, medication use, and treatment-related morbidity.
 High-quality data from large RCTs are needed to compare bulking procedures with both sham controls and with the currently accepted treatments for GERD (ie, drug therapy, laparoscopic fundoplication).
-Well-designed trials should use standardized outcome measures to examine whether subjective improvement (eg, discontinuation of medication therapy, Gastroesophageal Reflux Disease Health-Related Quality of Life [GERD-HRQL] scores) is supported by objective improvement (eg, esophageal acid exposure).
+Well-designed trials should use standardized outcome measures to examine whether subjective improvement (eg, discontinuation of medication therapy, GERD-HRQL scores) is supported by objective improvement (eg, esophageal acid exposure).
 The evidence is insufficient to determine that the technology results in an improvement in the net health outcome.

+Supplemental Information

-Supplemental Information Clinical Input From Physician Specialty Societies and Academic Medical Centers
+Clinical Input From Physician Specialty Societies and Academic Medical Centers